jsiefer/class-mocker/README.md

 $classMocker->enable();
 ```

-That's it, now you can simple test your classes without requiring any original framework classes.
+That's it, now once enabled, you can simple test your classes without requiring any original framework classes.

 ```php